Wallas Eaton: Career

 In addition to working on the long-running BBC radio comedy Take It from Here, Eaton appeared in more than twenty-five films and over fifty television productions.
-His debut for BBC Television was in Arthur Askey's top- rated series Before Your Very Eyes in 1952, and he had parts in the Frankie Howerd series Up Pompeii and The Rivals of Sherlock Holmes.
+His debut for BBC Television was in Arthur Askey's top- rated series Before Your Very Eyes in 1952, and he had parts in the Frankie Howerd series Up Pompeii and The Rivals of Sherlock Holmes, and Michael Palin's and Terry Jones' 1969 The Complete and Utter History of Britain television comedy sketch show.